Tadj ol-Molouk: Later life

 On 16 September 1941, Reza Shah was deposed and exiled.
 She did not follow him to his exile in Mauritius, and later South Africa, instead choosing to remain at the court of her son in Iran.
 A year after Reza Shah's death, she married Gholamhossein Saheb Divani, the son of a prominent family from Shiraz who was her junior.
 He was later elected to the National Consultative Assembly.

 She held significant influence over her son and reportedly dominated the royal household.
 The conflict between Tadj ol-Molouk and her daughter-in-law Queen Fawzia attracted attention at the time, and reportedly participated in the factors which lead to the departure of Fawzia to Egypt and the dissolution of the royal marriage in 1948.
 She was acknowledged to have had a deeply devoted relationship to Princess Shahnaz.

-In 1950, Tadj ol-Molouk participated in arranging the marriage between her son the Shah and Soraya Esfandiari-Bakhtiari.
-She left Iran with most of the royal household during the premiership of Mossadegh when the latter asked the Shah to expel them from Iran.
+In 1950, Tadj ol-Molouk participated in arranging the marriage between her son the Shah and Soraya Esfandiary-Bakhtiary.
+She left Iran with most of the royal household during the premiership of Mohammad Mosaddegh when the latter asked the Shah to expel them from Iran.
 They returned to Iran after the fall of Mossadegh in 1953.